 Have you been waiting for the right time to explore a great business idea?
-Are you looking for a safe place to explore the idea's potential with experienced business people and possibly win $20,000 to help make the idea a reality?
+Are you looking for a safe place to explore the idea's potential with experienced business people, pitch your idea to investors and possibly win $20,000 to help make the idea a reality?
 You are looking in the right place.

 Thank you for your interest in the Governor's Giant Vision Business Competition.
-Governor Dennis Daugaard, along with Black Hills Energy, Rapid City; Christiansen Land & Cattle Ltd., Kimball; Dacotah Banks, Aberdeen; Daktronics, Inc., Brookings; MidAmerican Energy Company, Sioux Falls; Toshiba America, Mitchell; US Bank, Sioux Falls, Aberdeen and Rapid City; Wheeler Manufacturing, Lemmon; and Xcel Energy, Sioux Falls, are sponsoring this competition with the hope of giving South Dakota entrepreneurs a chance to achieve their dreams.
+Governor Dennis Daugaard, along with Black Hills Energy, Rapid City; Christiansen Land & Cattle Ltd., Kimball; Dacotah Banks, Aberdeen; First PREMIER Bank/PREMIER Bankcard, Sioux Falls; MidAmerican Energy Company, Sioux Falls; Toshiba America, Mitchell; Valley Queen Cheese Factory, Milbank; Wheeler Manufacturing, Lemmon; and Xcel Energy, Sioux Falls, are sponsoring this competition with the hope of giving South Dakota entrepreneurs a chance to achieve their dreams.

 The focus of this program is on the business plan or business model and is not limited to technology entries.

 There is a separate competition for college/university/technical school students.

 While starting your own business may seem overwhelming, it can also be very rewarding.
 We hope you will find the experience you gain by entering the Governor's competition to be as valuable as others have found it.
 As you begin writing your business plan, please take advantage of assistance from the agencies listed throughout the website.